afandi-nat/eamsnet_bcd/README.md

-# EAMSNet — Change Detection on LEVIR-CD
+# EAMSNet: An Efficient Edge-Aware Multi-Scale Attention Network for Building Change Detection in Remote Sensing Imagery

 A PyTorch implementation of **EAMSNet**, a binary change-detection network for remote-sensing imagery built on the lightweight **MobileNetV2** backbone with three